What would you think if you heard that you could build your own skis?

 You probably won't get it

-This is because only the most dedicated DIY enthusiasts or a select few top professionals who can create signature models can do this, and there is no factory where anyone can do it.
-In other words, I have never seen such a service before.
+That's because only the most obsessive DIY enthusiasts or a select few top pros who can create signature models can do that; there's no factory anywhere that can do that for everyone.
+In other words, I've never seen a service like that before.
+What

 Well, that's the only thing I've heard